-Every individual patient is different as is the way in which a dentist and their practice works, so the exact steps will vary, but as a guide there a 4 major steps within the root canal treatment process.
+Every individual patient is different, as is the way in which a dentist and their practice works.
+This means the exact steps will vary, but as a guide, there a 4 major steps within the root canal treatment process.

-Prior to these stages will have been an earlier appointment that diagnosed the need for RCT.
+Prior to these stages will have been an earlier appointment that diagnosed the need for a root filling.
 In few instances would such treatment be carried out immediately.

 - Opening the tooth